 “I’d like to hire you to show us.”

-Patch nodded and popped from the wall, handing her his cup.
+He nodded and popped from the wall, handing her his cup.
 The rats melted away to the table, eyeing the guards suspiciously.
 Midir caught her partner’s attention by raising his index finger.

 “Tell Varr to get his ass back here,” he muttered.
 Patch half-smiled at the command.
 “And Mandi, tell your dad he’s an idiot.”

-Sir Armarandos laughed, with sour humor.
+Sir Armarandos laughed with sour humor.
 “He might actually take that to heart, since you said it.”

 Lapis grabbed Patch’s arm before he moved far and stuck her mouth in his ear.
-“Orinder had a lot of crates of eggs,” she whispered.
+“Orinder had crates of eggs,” she whispered.
 “He’s supposedly working for Hoyt and getting illegal tech through that arrangement.
 I thought they were duds, but we discovered Hoyt’s people using Dentherion tech weapons with Taangis tech innards.
 Those eggs might be active, and who knows what else he has.
 Be careful.”